MahnazRabbani/News-Categorization-FineTuned-BERT/README.md

 # News Article Classification with Fine-Tuned BERT

-This repository contains a machine learning project that classifies news articles into one of four categories of World, Sports, Business, and Sci/Tech using a fine-tuned BERT model.
+This repository contains a multiclass classifies news articles into one of four categories of World, Sports, Business, and Sci/Tech using a fine-tuned BERT model.
 The project uses the AG News dataset available from the Hugging Face datasets library.